Covid-19 – Business Continuity Plan

-Given the above Work from Home policy, and the implementation of robust processes for those working within Head Office and our FLT Centres; Senior Management consider the risk of VSS employees and/or our service users contracting COVID-19 in our workplaces as being LOW RISK.
+Given the above policy, and the implementation of robust processes for those working within our offices and training centres; Senior Management consider the risk of VSS employees and/or our service users contracting COVID-19 in our workplaces as being LOW RISK.

-As you will be aware, this continues to be a fast-moving situation and we will keep you updated as and when our position changes.
 We are continuing to monitor events and listening to government guidance to see what further adjustments may be needed, and we will provide further information as and when required.
-However, in the meantime, if you have any queries, please do not hesitate to contact a member of our Leadership and Management Team on 0161 478 4242 or email email@example.com
+However, in the meantime, if you have any queries, please do not hesitate to contact a member of our Leadership and Management Team on 01942 932 050 or email email@example.com

 Take care of yourselves, and each other.